knight-lang/knight-lang/README.md

 # Knight
 An extremely simple programming language that I've designed to be easy to implement in a variety of languages.
-It's not actually meant to be used, though it is a fully-functional lang.
+It's not actually meant to be used, though it is a fully-functional language.

 Unofficial Tag-line: "Knight: Runs everywhere.
 Not because it's cross-platform, but because it has a implementation in virtually all major languages."